For the holidays, stories of families finally addressing the thorny thing they’ve never really talked about.

 The Democrats on the House Judiciary Committee try out their new powers for the first time.

-People tossing words out impulsively, and they ignite and burn for years.
+People tossing words out into the world impulsively, to ignite and burn over decades.

 Intimate and personal dispatches from two very different battlefields.